Write us on [email protected]

 The purpose of these visits is to speak directly with your state’s Congressional delegation about the high-priority issues affecting people with intellectual and developmental disabilities (IDD).
 Critical programs like Medicaid, the Affordable Care Act, home and community-based services, Supplemental Security Income, and Social Security are constantly threatened—yet these federal programs provide the key to community living and inclusion for people with IDD across the nation.
 These programs must be supported and expanded.

-Through visits with Congressional leaders, participants can help ensure that critical programs and the civil rights of all people with IDD are protected.
+Through visits with Congressional leaders, you can help ensure that critical programs and the civil rights of all people with IDD are protected.

 Sign Up for Updates About This Event